Kev1nTang/QTM-347-Project/README.md

 <img src="https://raw.githubusercontent.com/Kev1nTang/QTM-347-Project/main/Figure/Figure%203.png" style="width: 100%; height: auto;">

-For **RainToday** and **RainTomorrow**, the figure shows that approximately 20% of the observations indicate rain, while the majority, about 80%, do not.
+For **RainToday** and **RainTomorrow**, the figures demonstrate that approximately 20% of the observations indicate rain, while the majority, about 80%, do not.

 #### Bar graphs on distribution of continuous features